Floquet analysis of a superradiant many-qutrit refrigerator: Introduction

 The interaction with reservoirs normally tends to destroy the fragile properties of quantum systems, such that in standard quantum computation applications~\cite{nielsen2000}, decoherence and dissipation~\cite{breuer2002,schlosshauer2007,rivas2012} is often seen as an enemy.
 The reservoir-induced decay to the steady state may however exhibit interesting (transient) quantum features on its own, as is known from Dicke superradiance~\cite{dicke1954a,gross1982a,benedict1996a}: The decay characteristics of multiple open quantum systems that are identically coupled to a common reservoir may be substantially different from isolated ones.
 Studies of open systems have also revealed that they may for multiple reservoirs also function as heat engines~\cite{alicki1979a}, which has fostered the emergence of an entire research field quantum thermodynamics~\cite{binder2019}.
 To study open systems as heat engines, one may consider finite-stroke engines that mimic classical thermodynamic cycles by alternatingly coupling to different thermal reservoirs like in a quantum Otto cycle~\cite{kosloff2017a}.
 As it may be challenging to completely isolate such quantum working fluids from selected environments in a controlled fashion, an alternative approach uses setups where the working fluid is constantly coupled to multiple reservoirs without additional driving~\cite{kosloff2014a}.
 Then, for setups with at least three reservoirs, it may e.g. be possible to cool the coldest of them~\cite{levy2012b} by absorbing heat from the hottest.
 However, experimentally, the realization of three reservoirs at vastly different temperatures coupled to the very same quantum working fluid without direct heat flows between the reservoirs may also appear challenging.
 Therefore, as a compromise one may imagine quantum heat engines that are subject to both time-dependent periodic driving and are simultaneously coupled to two reservoirs~\cite{szczygielski2013a}.

-The question of superradiant (collective) enhancements~\cite{mukherjee2021a,yadin2023a} of engine performance has been addressed in these engine types, including examples for finite-stroke engines~\cite{hardal2015a,uzdin2016a,cakmak2016a,kloc2019a,watanabe2020a,kamimura2022a} and continuously operating engines~\cite{manzano2019a,kloc2021a,kolisnyk2023a}.
+The general question of collective enhancements~\cite{mukherjee2021a,yadin2023a,filho2023a,rolandi2023a,mamede2023a} of engine performance has been addressed in these engine types, including examples for finite-stroke engines~\cite{hardal2015a,uzdin2016a,cakmak2016a,kloc2019a,watanabe2020a,tajima2021a,kamimura2022a,jaseem2023a,jaseem2023b,eglinton2023a} and continuously operating engines~\cite{manzano2019a,kloc2021a,kolisnyk2023a}.
 Also periodically driven collective engines have been treated with weak-amplitude master equations~\cite{macovei2022a,da_silva_souza2022a}.
 However, for the last case we remark that the interesting regime of stronger driving amplitudes requires a proper Floquet treatment that has to our knowledge only been explored for self-commuting forms of driving in collective heat engines~\cite{niedenzu2015a,niedenzu2018a}.
 The present paper attempts to close this descriptive gap.

 We proceed by introducing our model system below in Sec.~\ref{SEC:model}, after which we briefly expose our methods in Sec.~\ref{SEC:methods}.
 We then directly discuss our results for a single heat engine and collective enhancements in Sec.~\ref{SEC:results} before concluding.
-As we use a standard theoretical apparatus that may however be distributed over different scientific communities, we have moved most technical details into different appendices.
+We use a standard theoretical apparatus to analyze a collective system of qutrits, subject to periodic driving and dissipative coupling to thermal reservoirs.
+However, as what is considered ''standard'' is different in scientific sub-communities, we provide more technical details e.g. on the microscopic derivation of the used master equations specific for our model, the inclusion of energy counting statistics and the collective spin basis in several appendices.